We're now live! Signup now

 NOTE

-Passlock is a serverless passkey platform, that also supports social login, mailbox verification, audit trails and more.
-Passlock is free for personal and commercial projects.
+Passlock cloud is a serverless passkey platform, that also supports social login, mailbox verification, audit trails and more.
+It's free for personal and commercial use.

 Find your config parameters in your Passlock console